tinacms/tinacms/.changeset/nice-cooks-camp.md

 'react-tinacms-editor': minor
 ---

-More fields have been exported so that they can be used in field plugins.
+Export Blocks, Group List, List, HTML and Markdown fields so that they can be used in field plugins.